We all have bodies and minds that are innately designed to rebalance.

 When it does this, digestion can be either slowed right down (constipation) or HURRIED UP (diarrhea).

 Often it can feel like our whole body system has been reorganized.
 As we feel worse in our bodies, we feel more tired, irritable and negative.
 Which just keeps the downward spiral of IBS going.

 Allow your nervous system to gradually calm down.
 You can start by taking some real time to unwind.
 Even 10 minutes a day is a good start.
 Just sitting still with no stimulation of any kind.
 Or if that feels too difficult, just listen to some quiet music, stroke the cat, breathe quietly, staying focused on what you are experiencing (and not your to-do list).

 Start emptying the well of emotion and heavy thought (usually about past events).
 You will probably need some guidance here.
-However, this will open up new doors of possibility for you.
+However, life will start to feel lighter and more hopeful.

 Learn how to allow emotions to flow (so you don’t fill up the well again).
 Emotional overwhelm is SO hard to deal with when you are in it.
 There are ways to let emotions flow, but we don’t ever learn them.

 Allow yourself and your body to gently rebalance.
 This is what your body and mind are designed to do.
-So they just need some support and a little down time.
+They just need some regular space (without any forcing) and down time.

 Maybe like me you will get to the point where you completely release your IBS, and can eat and digest what you like.

-You can do this on your own if you want to, or allow me to be your experienced guide.7
+You can do this on your own if you want to, or allow me to be your experienced guide.9